 - Always listen carefully to what your girl is telling you.

 Women are more emotional than men.
 It is important for them to share their concerns.
 When a girl is listened to, she feels significant, needed and loved.

-- It is important for girls to be admired, to be proud of them and to set them as an example.
+- It is important for girls to be admired, to be proud of themselves, and to set them as an example.
 A woman’s self-esteem is largely composed of the assessment of the people around her.
 Therefore, celebrate your daughter’s real achievements and praise her for them, without focusing on her failures.

 - Neurophysiologists have proven that girls have much higher skin sensitivity than boys.
 Therefore, physical contact is so important for them, especially with their loved ones.
 Hug and kiss your daughters more, it would only do good to them!